What Is ‘New Normal’ U.S. Growth?

 Graph: MarketWatch

-Total nonfarm payroll employment increased by 201,000 in August, and the unemployment rate was unchanged at 3.9 percent, the U.S. Bureau of Labor Statistics reported today.
-Job gains occurred in professional and business services, health care, wholesale trade, transportation and warehousing, and mining.
+“The unemployment rate declined to 3.7 percent in September, and total nonfarm payroll employment increased by 134,000, the U.S. Bureau of Labor Statistics reported today.
+Job gains occurred in professional and business services, in health care, and in transportation and warehousing.”

 Harlan Green © 2018